EventStore/documentation/README.md

 # EventStoreDB documentation

-EventStoreDB is the open-source, functional database with Complex Event Processing in Javascript.
+EventStoreDB is an open-source, functional database with Complex Event Processing in JavaScript.

-This repository contains documentation for both server and client SDK.
+This repository maintains documentation for EventStoreDB (imported from the server repository on build) and client SDKs.

 ## Contributing

 Feel free to [create a GitHub](https://github.com/EventStore/documentation/issues/new) issue if you have any questions or request for more explanation or samples.

-We're open for any contribution.
+We're open to any contribution.
 If you noticed some inconsistency, missing piece, or you'd like to extend existing docs - we'll be happy to [get your Pull Request](https://github.com/EventStore/documentation/compare).

+Note that EventStoreDB documentation is located in the [server repository](https://github.com/EventStore/EventStore).
+Open issues and PRs for server documentation in there.

 ## Samples